 George Vanderbilt, a member of one of the most prominent clans of the New York aristocracy, visited Asheville for the first time in 1888, a small North Carolina town at the foot of the blue mountains of the Blue Ridge .
 He accompanied his mother, to whom the doctor had recommended going there for its pure air, since she was suffering from respiratory problems.
 Young George, then a coveted 25-year-old bachelor, immediately fell in love with the place for the breathtaking beauty of its landscape.
 He then decided to build a house there where his family and friends could escape the bustle of the big city.
 But it wasn’t going to be just any house.
 Biltmore , as I would baptize it, was to bethe largest private residence in the United States.
-Today it is a tourist destination through which more than a million people pass a year.
+Today it is a tourist destination event venue in malaysia through which more than a million people pass a year.

 After that first visit with his mother, Vanderbilt began to acquire land in the area, accumulating no less than 50,000 hectares.
 To design the lavish home, he hired the services of architect Richard Morris Hunt , who designed a 250-room mansion reminiscent of old French palaces.
 Around it, in addition, he would transform the old rustic lands into a bucolic natural garden, an adaptation that he commissioned to the landscape architect Frederick Law Olmsted .